bclonan/password-reset-wip/README.md

 - **Secure Email Practices**: Encourage users to use strong passwords for their emails and to enable MFA if their email provider supports it.
 - **Regular Audits**: Regularly check and update the system to patch vulnerabilities and ensure best practices are being followed.

-## **Conclusion**

-The reset password functionality is crucial for user management in modern applications.
-While the process is designed to be secure, it's essential always to be vigilant and keep the system updated with the latest security practices.

 --- implimentation